Raging Bulls: Buffalo wins fourth MAC title in 5 years

-CLEVELAND (AP) — Jeremy Harris scored 31 points, C.J.
-Massinburg added 17 and No. 18 Buffalo won its fourth Mid-American Conference title in five years — and further stamped itself as a team to fear in the NCAA Tournament — by beating Bowling Green 87-73 on Saturday night.
+Jeremy Harris scored 31 points, C.J.
+Massinburg added 17 and No. 18 Buffalo won its fourth Mid-American Conference title in five years — and further stamped itself as a team capable of doing major damage in March — by beating Bowling Green 87-73 on Saturday night.

-The top-seeded Bulls (31-3), who dominated the MAC during the regular season, withstood a strong effort by the Falcons (22-12), one of three teams to beat Buffalo during the regular season.
+The top-seeded Bulls (31-3), who dominated the MAC during the regular season, withstood a strong effort by the Falcons (22-12), one of three schools to beat them during the regular season.

-But the Bulls showed their championship poise down the stretch and completed a three-day sweep at Quicken Loans Arena, a friendly home away from home for the past few years.

-Buffalo’s five-year run atop the league is unprecedented in MAC history, and the title only boosts a resume that should make the Bulls the highest ever seeded MAC team when the NCAA brackets are unveiled Sunday.
+Buffalo’s five-year reign atop the league is unprecedented for the MAC, and the latest title only boosts a resume that should make the Bulls the highest ever seeded MAC team when the NCAA brackets are unveiled Sunday.

+“It goes to show what a dynasty this program is,” said Massinburg, the MAC’s Player of the Year.
+“We’re going to be good for years to come.
+This team is not done yet.
+It’s going to be scary.”

+Bowling Green gave Buffalo all it could handle and it was within 74-71 after Bulls center Nick Perkins fouled out with 4:26 left when he was called for a technical foul.
+But Buffalo scored 12 straight points and closed with a 14-3 run to complete a three-day sweep at Quicken Loans Arena, a friendly home away from home for the past few years.

+The MAC, though, belongs to Buffalo right now.
+The Bulls shocked No. 4 seed Arizona in last year’s NCAA Tournament and are looking to go further in 2019.

+“We want to make it to the second weekend,” said coach Nate Oats.
+“This team is pretty special.”

 Harris, a silky smooth left-hander, went 13 of 20 and was named the tournament’s MVP.

-Jayvon Graves also added 17 points for the Bulls, who had to play the final four minutes without center Nick Perkins after he fouled out when he was called for a technical foul.

-Bowling Green made three free throws to get within 74-71, but Graves hit a 3-pointer and Harris soon followed with one that hit the back of the rim and bounced high in the air before dropping through, sending Buffalo’s fans into a wild celebration.
+He opened the night with a thunderous dunk and had several jaw-dropping baskets.

+“Jeremy was cooking.
+That man over there,” Massinburg said, looking at his teammate.
+“He’s something different.”

+Justin Turner and Daeqwon Plowden led Bowling Green with 16 points apiece.
+The Falcons stayed close by winning the rebound battle 48-34, but didn’t have enough to earn their first NCAA bid since 1968.

 Maybe next year.
 This one belongs to Buffalo — again.

-Justin Turner and Daeqwon Plowden led Bowling Green with 16 points apiece.
-The Falcons stayed close by winning the rebound battle 48-34.

-Buffalo came in with an NCAA bid locked up, and while the Bulls’ dominance helps the MAC’s national reputation, it’s going to prevent the league from getting two teams in the NCAA Tournament.
+Buffalo came in with an NCAA bid locked up, and while the Bulls’ dominance helps the MAC’s national reputation, it will prevent the league from getting two teams in the NCAA Tournament.
 The MAC hasn’t had two schools in the 64-team field since 1999.

-Down by 15, Bowling Green closed the first half with a 14-3 run to pull within one at halftime and take back all the momentum from Buffalo, which missed a chance to put the Falcons away and began settling for too many 3-pointers.

-The second half went back and forth for 15 minutes until Buffalo again showed why it’s the class of the MAC.

 BIG PICTURE

-Buffalo: Racked up school records for wins, conference wins and went 14-0 at home, where they’ve won 26 straight. … Entered as one of three schools with 30 wins.
+Buffalo: Won its 12th straight game.
+The win completed a championship sweep by the school as the women’s team won the MAC title earlier in the day. … Racked up school records for wins, conference wins and went 14-0 at home, where they’ve won 26 straight. … Entered as one of three schools with 30 wins.
 Houston and Gonzaga are the others.

 UP NEXT